Florsheim Men’s Shoe Review

 - 1 Florsheim Men’s Shoe Review

 You might want to ask: what has kept this brand alive for so long?
 How well constructed or good is this brand?
-How do they stand when compared to other brands of considerable price?
+How do they stand when compared to other brands of a considerable price and quality?
 Has there been an improvement or a decline in the quality of these shoes since inception?

-We will try to answer these questions along the line sighting relevant sources to back our claims.
+We will try to answer these questions by sighting relevant sources to back our claims.
 First things first, a little history.

 History of the Florsheim Brand